-Overall Switzerland can be considered as a very fintech-friendly jurisdiction, despite the fact that no fintech specific regulation or tax regime exists.
-Many fintech startups and projects show that the legal environment is considered as advantageous.
-Currently, the main impediment for fintech projects in the field of cryptoassets is to find suitable partners in the traditional finance industry, although the number of crypto-brokers and exchange projects is increasing, and despite the Swiss Bankers Association issuing guidelines for the opening of bank accounts for crypto-projects in 2018.
+Overall Switzerland can be considered (and is internationally recognised) as a very fintech-friendly jurisdiction, despite the fact that no fintech specific regulation or tax regime exists.
+Many fintech start-ups and projects show that the legal environment is considered as advantageous.
+Currently, the main impediment for fintech projects in the field of cryptoassets continues to be to find suitable partners in the traditional finance industry, although the number of crypto-brokers and exchange projects is increasing, and despite the Swiss Bankers Association issuing guidelines for the opening of bank accounts for crypto-projects in 2018.
+However, this hardly limits the numerous projects for security tokens or applying artificial intelligence (AI) in the finance industry.